Canonically consistent quantum master equation for proton-transfer reactions: Summary and Conclusions

-We addressed intramolecular proton-transfer dynamics in thioacetylacetone (TAA) in a solvent based on a Drude-cutoff Ohmic bath.
+We addressed intramolecular proton-transfer dynamics for a model representing thioacetylacetone (TAA) in a solvent based on a Drude-cutoff Ohmic bath.
 The proton-transfer coordinate was modeled by an effective double-well potential and represented in a truncated vibrational eigenbasis of the renormalized system Hamiltonian $H_S$.
 We benchmarked the secularized Redfield and canonically consistent quantum master equation (CCQME) against numerically exact hierarchical equations of motion (HEOM), focusing on both transient relaxation dynamics and steady-state populations over a broad range of coupling strengths $\gamma$.
-Our results demonstrate that, while the Redfield master equation is both dynamically and thermodynamically consistent for the TAA subsystem in the weak coupling regime, it increasingly fails as the coupling strength increases from $\gamma=0.3$ to $\gamma=0.5$, thus entering the intermediate coupling regime.
+Our results demonstrate that, while the Redfield master equation is both dynamically and thermodynamically consistent for the TAA subsystem in the weak coupling regime, it increasingly fails as the coupling strength increases to $\gamma=0.5$, thus entering what we classified here as the ``intermediate coupling'' regime.
 In particular, Redfield dynamics relaxes to the Gibbs state regardless of the coupling strength, deviating from the HEOM reference.
-In contrast, the CCQME consistently converges to the stationary populations closely following the mean-force Gibbs state up to second order in system-bath interaction.
-As a result, CCQME remains in excellent agreement with HEOM over various coupling regime.
+In contrast, the secularized CCQME consistently converges to the stationary populations closely following the mean-force Gibbs state up to second order in system-bath interaction.